discoverygarden/dgi_actions/README.md

 DGI Action Utilities, including:
 * Actions to Mint/Delete Persistent Identifiers.
 * Context Condition for if an Identifier field is or is not populated.
-* Context Reactions for Entity Insert and Entity Delete.
-* Method to execute Entity Reactions.
 * Utility functions to get a list of configured identifiers.

 ## Requirements